trabajo-titulacion-neurone/NEURONE-Trivia-Deployment/trivia-deploy/ansible-files/README.md

 nano inventory.yaml
 ```

-Adjust the value of the ansible_host property into webservers group with the IP address of the server you wish to connect to.
+* Adjust the value of the ansible_host property into the webservers group with the IP address of the server you wish to connect to.
+* Adjust the value of the ansible_user property into the webservers group with the authorized username for the server you wish to connect to.
 ```yaml
 webservers:
   hosts: